This post has partner links that I may receive compensation for at no cost to you. Thank you!

 For people who have a Priority Pass business lounge card, there’s one lounge available in San Francisco, the Air France-KLM Lounge in International Terminal A. Due to the layout of the airport and the airlines served in that terminal, the lounge is only useful to some passengers.
 Thanks to the current quirk of SFO’s airline departure gates, this usefulness extends to people flying on Alaska Airlines & JetBlue.
-I visited the Air France-KLM Lounge at SFO before a recent flight on Alaska.
+I visited the Air France & KLM Lounge SFO before a recent flight on Alaska.

 As you pass through security, the hallway leading to several lounges is on the left.
 Down this hallway you’ll find the Air France-KLM Lounge SFO.

-The first rooms of the lounge were almost empty since there are no real amenities here.
+The first rooms of the KLM Lounge SFO were almost empty since there are no real amenities here.
 Almost all of the chairs are the same, which doesn’t allow for much selection based on personal preferences, nor are they particularly comfortable.